 Pros:Good ISO resistance in photography and video, good weather resistance, excellent file quality with true-to-life technology and color science, excellent grip and resistance of materials over time, made in Japan, EF bayonet mount, solid and indestructible reflex body, fantastic optical viewfinder, liveview touch, precision and speed of the autofocus motor, the cost.

-Opinion:I have had this reflex right from its release, a pleasure in everything and it has never betrayed me in all the weather conditions in which it has accompanied me faithfully.
-A beautiful camera with its Pros and Cons, it is important to know what its range of use is.
-I still use it (I have three bodies) in the field of photography and video of real estate, landscape, events, advertising, still life, tourism, presentations and promoting territories.
-For me it is an excellent product made by the Canon house (I specify that I had the possibility and the way to use almost all the famous brands).
+Opinion:He never betrayed me in all the weather conditions in which he accompanied me faithfully.
+A beautiful camera with its Pros and Cons; It is important to know how to use it.
+Still, according to my personal tastes, it is very good in the field of photography of: real estate, landscape, events, advertising, still life, tourism, presentations and promoting territories, street photography.
+For me it is a very good product made by the Canon house.
+Excellent value for money.
+Highly recommended.

 Pros:Ergonomic body, Full Frame, AWB, colors, intuitive menu.